GoldenaArcher/graphql-by-example/README.md

 # GraphQL by Example – Study Projects

-This repository contains two projects to help you learn GraphQL by example:
+This repository contains multiple projects to help you learn GraphQL by example:

 ## 1. Starter Project (`starter/`)
 - **Goal:** Show that running GraphQL doesn't require a fancy backend or frontend.